 Parlays combine a series of individual bets into one large bet.
-This has the effect of multiplying the odds but can also mean if only one of the bets loses the whole parlay is lost.
+This has the effect of multiplying the odds but can also mean if only one of the bets loses, then the whole parlay is lost.
 They are also known as multiple bets and accumulators.

 3 leg parlay example

-In the first round of the FIFA World Cup you think Chile, South Korea and The USA will win their games and you are willing to put 300 mBTC on them at these odds.
+In the first round of the FIFA World Cup, you think Chile, South Korea and the USA will win their games and you are willing to put 300 m฿ on them at these odds.

 Combined your bet would be at odds of

 1.74 X 2.30 X 3.10 = 12.40

 For a stake of 300 m฿, you are hoping for a return of

 To understand the payout better imagine they are 3 separate bets starting with 300 m฿.
 After each bet wins, the full payout is put on the next bet, like this

 The first bet is on Chile, which wins so

 This payout is put on the next bet in the parlay, South Korea.
 That wins so